aish21/Algorithms-and-Data-Structures/README.md

         - DEQUEUE: Return value pointed by FRONT, circularly increase FRONT by 1, for last element, reset the FRONT and REAR values to -1
         - IsFull conditions: FRONT == 0 && REAR == SIZE - 1, FRONT = REAR + 1
         - Complexity: O(1)
+    - Priority Queue (TODO)
+        - Each element is linked with a priority value - served on the basis of their priority.
+        - If elements have the same priority, they are then served according to their order in the queue.
+        - Does not follow FIFO - follows rule of priority
+        - Implemented using binary heap (refer to heap below)

 ## Introduction to Algorithms
 * Algorithms - Finite steps/instructions followed to solve a computational problem in an efficient manner.